The Best Chocolate Chip Cookie Recipe

 If you love classic homemade cookies, you might also enjoy these peanut butter chocolate chip cookies for a richer, nuttier variation, or these oatmeal chocolate chip cookies if you prefer a heartier texture.

-What Is a Chocolate Chip Cookie?
+What Are Chocolate Chip Cookies?

 Chocolate chip cookies are made by creaming butter and sugar, then mixing in eggs, flour, and chocolate chips before baking until the edges are golden and the centers remain soft.
 The key to chewy cookies is a higher ratio of brown sugar and slightly underbaking the centers.